 NIST spent five years developing AES by collaborating with an international group of cryptography experts in both the private sector and academia.
 AES — which protects data using 128, 192 and 256 key lengths — replaced the antiquated 56-bit key Data Encryption Standard (DES), which the older model was developed in 1977 but was cracked in the late 1990s.

 In fact, while AES was being developed, organizations strengthened DES as a stopgap solution.
-According to NIST, they turned DES into Triple DES, which bolstered DES by using three passes of the DES algorithm instead of one.
+According to NIST, they turned DES into Triple DES3, which bolstered DES by using three passes of the DES algorithm instead of one.

 AES was initially intended to protect sensitive yet unclassified information, but today AES-128 is strong enough to secure classified information at the secret level, while the 192-bit and 256-bit key lengths can secure top secret information.
 While AES is two decades old, AES-256 is expected to be strong enough to secure data for decades to come, said Dr. Dustin Moody, a mathematician in NIST’s Computer Security Division in an interview with Samsung Insights.